We come together to celebrate the International Day of Yoga.

 Why Yoga and pets?

 Samantha: For me, Yoga is a sense of purpose.
-When I am practicing, that is my only purpose in that moment, a moment that I am in complete control over.
+When I am practicing, that is my only purpose at that moment, a moment that I am in complete control over.
 There are not many other ways where I can completely connect my body and mind.
 Through yoga, I have developed more patience, focus, and acceptance of myself and others.

 The practice of yoga is not only wonderful for the human, but also for your pet.
 The shared experience creates a bond like no other, helps relieve stress and anxiety, and opens up the opportunity for open communication.